bootsector/LLAMA/README.md

 - Sega Saturn
 - Sega Genesis / Master System / Atari 2600 and compatibles

+**Button Mapping**

+It's possible to map buttons for each supported joystick.
+Button mapping is done based on an index that maps to the internal abstract pad (XInput-like).

+Look for "LLOAD Abstract Pad definitions for mappings" inside System/Config.h for a list of values and which buttons they correspond to.
+255 means that a button won't map to anything (it will be "deactivated").

+Diagrams will be provided later, showing the default mapping correspondence between input controllers and their LLAPI and XInput outputs.

+Make changes inside the mapper/map.xml file and run the mapper/mapper.py (tested only on Python 2.7).
+You should probably need to install intelhex package via pip beforehand.

+The above will convert map.xml to a file named map.eep.
+This should be flashed into AVR's EEPROM like this:

+dfu-programmer atmega32u4 flash --eeprom map.eep --force

+Mapping is not mandatory.
+The firmware will save the defaults to EEPROM by itself the first time it runs if no valid mapping/config is found.

 **Licensing:**

 - Firmware and bootloader sources are licensed under [GPL-3.0](LICENSE)